 .
 This tax is calculated as 21/79 of the net dividend, as well as corporate income tax in Estonia

 , according to the corporate tax system applied in here.

 If certain conditions are respected, the retribution of dividends is not taxed in Estonia.
-Dividends received from a subsidiary that is part of the EEA Member State or Switzerland are not taxable if at least 10% of the shares or votes are held by an Estonian company, and if tax has been paid or withheld.
+Dividends received from a subsidiary that is part of the EEA Member State or Switzerland are not taxable if at least 10% of the shares or votes are held by an Estonian company, and if the tax has been paid or withheld.
 In addition, this exemption method can be applied to paid dividend generated by the profit that is attributed to a resident’s company.
 If Estonian dividends are received from companies in low tax jurisdictions, the exemption is not applied.

-receives the income and dividends are paid from profit that has been earned until the year 2000, than the company does not qualify for the exemption.
+If an Estonian company receives the income and dividends are paid from profit that has been earned until the year 2000, then the company does not qualify for the exemption.

 Resident companies, as well as branches in Estonia

-or permanent establishments of foreign entities have to pay income tax
+or permanent establishments of foreign entities, have to pay income tax

 on all distributed profits, including corporate profits distributed in the tax period, gifts, donations and representation expenses, as well as expenses and payments that are not related to the business.

 Dividend tax exceptions in Estonia

 are required to pay the dividend tax